Part ofWhat Is Claude Code? The Complete Guide

 The core workflow: delegate, review, steer

-Running Claude Code in VS Code settles into a three-beat loop once the panel is docked.
+Running the Claude Code VS Code extension settles into a three-beat loop once the panel is docked.

 Delegate in Plan mode.
 Click the mode indicator at the bottom of the prompt box and switch to Plan.
 Describe the task — "add rate limiting to the contact form API" — and Claude researches the codebase, then hands back a plan as an editable document.
 Comment, adjust, approve.